google/jsonapi/README.md

 // MyTimeFormat is a custom format I invented for fun const MyTimeFormat = "The time is 15:04:05.
 The year is 2006, and it is day 2 of January."

-// ELTime is a custom type used to handle the custom time format type MyTime struct {
+// MyTime is a custom type used to handle the custom time format type MyTime struct {
 	time.Time
 }